koonerts/algo/docs/algo-templates.md

 ## 18. 0/1 Knapsack Pattern

-A dynamic programming approach for selecting items with maximum value under a weight constraint.
+A dynamic programming approach FOR selecting items with maximum value under a weight constraint.

 **When to use**: